SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 Twilight did as instructed, holding the ponytail in her magic and lifting it behind Applejack's head.

-"Oh, Hi Applejack, what are you doing here?"
+"Oh!
+Hi Applejack, what are you doing here?"

 Applejack facehoofed.
 "Now you believe me?"